zeeres/eltp-draft-packet/README.md

 * requests
 * oauth2client

+To install the front-end, you will need nodejs and bower to install the dependencies.

 ## how to set up

 You will need:

+* one spreadsheet with sign-ups
+* any amount of spreadsheets (but at least 3 to see it) with ratings; these ratings should appear in the first column (excluding the top row) and be in the same order as the signups on the first sheet
+* one spreadsheet with comments, following the same format as the ratings sheets
 * google dev credentials that can use google drive and access your responses sheet
 * a web server with FTP store access

+### installing the frontend

+Simply go into the `web` folder and install the dependencies:

+    cd web
+    bower install

-First, upload the contents of the `web` folder to your web server.
+This may take a while.
+Once that's finished, transfer the entire contents of `web` (that is, including `bower_components`) to your web server.

+### setting up the backend

-The Python backend needs two files not present in this repo: `credentials.json` and `ftp.json`.
+The Python backend needs three files not present in this repo: `credentials.json`, `ftp.json` and `sheets.json`.
+Put these in the same folder as `main.py`, `packet.py` and `profiles.py`.

 `credentials.json` is the JSON OAuth2 credentials file you can download from the Google dev console, which looks something like this: